Sunvat/Individual-Ex-1_26023085/README.md

 # Individual-Ex-1_26023085
-Individual Exercise for COSC 499.
+This is a documentation for an individual exercise in COSC 499.